edgardomortiz/sam2consensus/README.md

 ## _Brief description_
 The program takes as input a SAM file (.sam or .sam.gz) resulting from mapping short reads to a reference (the reference sequences can correspond to separate genes for example), then it calculates the consensus sequence from the aligned reads alone.
+If you have BAM files you will need to convert them first with `samtools`.
 A single or multiple consensus thresholds can be specified, the program also adds insertions, if many long long insertions are expected, we recommend to perform indel ralignment before for optimal results.
 The consensus method is the one used by Geneious and described in detail in http://assets.geneious.com/manual/8.1/GeneiousManualse41.html